jsalignon/cactus/docs/1_Intro/Quick_start.md

 nextflow run jsalignon/cactus/scripts/download/download.nf --references --test_datasets --specie worm -r main -latest
 ```

->**_Note_:** Test datasets are also available for species fly, human and mouse.
+>**_Note_:** Test datasets are also available for the species fly, human and mouse.
 They can be tested by changing the *--specie* argument.

 Running Cactus (and downloading containers):
 ```
-nextflow run jsalignon/cactus -r main -latest
+nextflow run jsalignon/cactus -params-file parameters/run.yml -profile singularity -r main -latest -resume
 ```

 One can update the pipeline using this command: